qiekla/.github/profile/README.md

-Hi, here is the indie dev who want to begin gamedev 9 years later or right now.
+Hi, here is the indie dev who want to start gamedev 9 years later or right now.

+Since I have a "Q", let's seek the invisable city Thekla.